• Skip to primary navigation

 Labeled ingredients needed to make strawberry scones.

-• Baking Powder: This is what will make our scones rise.
+• Baking Powder: Baking powder makes our scones rise.

-• Heavy Cream: Heavy cream makes these scones soft and moist.
+• Heavy Cream: Use cold heavy cream.
+Heavy cream makes these scones soft and moist.

-• 1 Egg Yolk: Use an egg yolk from a large egg for the dough.
+• 1 Egg Yolk: One egg yolk for the dough.

 See recipe card below for a full list of ingredients and measurements.